About me

 I write about animals, autism, disability, trauma, and grief.

-Currently, I am working on a book about autistic shame.
+Currently, I am working on a book about autistic shame and grief.

-I am also completing a PhD in Animal Studies, Disability Studies, and Indigenous Studies at the University of Wollongong.
-My thesis is about autism and animal rights, with a case study of deer on Yuin Country.
+I was headhunted for a PhD scholarship (Australian Research Council grant) and am now completing a PhD in Animal Studies, Disability Studies, and Indigenous Studies at Monash University.
+My thesis traces power and privilege across the lines of species, class, gender, race, and ability, is more broadly about autism and animal rights, with a case study of deer on Yuin, Birrpai, and Worimi Country.

-My work has been published by the Sydney Morning Herald, New York Post, Canberra Times, news.com.au, ABC, SBS, Hireup, and WWDA.
+My work has been published by the Sydney Morning Herald, New York Post, Canberra Times, news.com.au, ABC, SBS, Hireup, and WWDA and others.

 In August 2023, my essay “Pink skates, autistic limbs” was published in the Hardie Grant anthology Emergence.